 If you already have ready capital in your bank account, funding your business wouldn’t be a problem.
 However such is not the case for many aspiring entrepreneurs.
 It is likely that not everybody has had the opportunity to save up how many years’ worth of capital for their dream business.
 Luckily, there are several ways that you can fund your small business without digging into your own pockets.

 One of the popular ways nowadays is through crowdfunding platforms, just like the one mentioned above.
-You can also apply for a business loan or simply borrow from friends and family or close people who believe in the potential of your idea.
+You can also apply for small business loans or simply borrow from friends and family or close people who believe in the potential of your idea.
 Make sure that you open a business bank account that is exclusively for your business to avoid any confusion when handling your finances.

 Market your business